jackdomleo7/Cooltipz.css/README.md

 @import url(https://raw.githack.com/JDomleo/Cooltipz.css/master/cooltipz.min.css);
 ```

-Download it from GitHub and link to it locally
+Or download it from GitHub and link to it locally
 ```html
 <!-- This will never be updated, unless manually changed -->
 <link rel="stylesheet" href="path/to/cooltipz.min.css" />